r0227n/flutter_whisper_kit/packages/flutter_whisper_kit/test/README.md

 ### Feature Tests

-- **model_loader_test.dart**: Tests the model loading functionality.
-  - Verifies that models can be loaded with default and custom options
-  - Tests the WhisperKitModelLoader utility class

 - **transcription_test.dart**: Tests the file transcription functionality.
   - Verifies that audio files can be transcribed with default and custom options
   - Tests handling of invalid file paths